-Two clients: one with insomnia, the other with chronic shoulder pain.
+Two clients: one with sleep problems, the other with chronic shoulder pain.

 The mysterious cause: liver imbalance.

 The holistic cure: a perfect blend of Traditional Chinese Medicine (TCM) and osteopathy.